messDiv/messDiv.github.io/_posts/2018-03-21-Afternoon-Notes.md

 * Katie & Luke - Speciation & Abundance (diversification scales with area, but sometimes it doesn't)
 * No Lead - What are patterns under extremes of the model?

+## General Chatter
+* Afternoon Breakout groups - Framework, invasions alpha/beta scaling, modelling alpha/beta scaling

 ## Afternoon quotes
 **The amount of work required to do science is much than us just sitting here for five days.**
+**The idea is to have allopatric diversification of ideas.**